lcendidols/SALT_1.4/Readme.md

 1. Considering the uncommon nature of mooney (or two-tone) images, researchers should familiarize participants with this kind of stimuli before running the AST and the RST.

-2. To obtain the scores for AAT and RAT, you have two options:
-    - Visit datcreativity.com/task
-    - Download python code at osf.io/bm5fd/

-3. The Psychtoolbox version of SALT was mostly created using Octave, so please contact matheus.hf.15@usp.br if any imcompatibility problems occur while running it on MATLAB.
+2. The Psychtoolbox version of SALT was mostly created using Octave, so please contact matheus.hf.15@usp.br if any imcompatibility problems occur while running it on MATLAB.

-4. If the Psychtoolbox version crashes at the end of the task:
+3. If the Psychtoolbox version crashes at the end of the task:
     - Delete the command line xlswrite() at the end of the code
     - Insert an alternative command (e.g. writetable)

-5. If you wish to include more images in SALT:
+4. If you wish to include more images in SALT:
     - In AST:
       - If you're using Psychtoolbox:
         - Include the image in the "mooney_images" folder